wp-plugins/fg-joomla-to-wordpress/readme.txt

 == Changelog ==

+= 1.8.2 =
+* New: Better compatibility for copying media: uses the WordPress HTTP API

 = 1.8.1 =
 * New: Better compatibility for copying media: uses the copy function if cURL is not loaded